-5.1.1 Review of Development, Redevelopment, and Other Projects
+4.1.1 Requirements for Development, Redevelopment, and Other Projects

 The BCWMC does not have a permit program (i.e., does not issue permits for development, redevelopment, or other projects) but it does review projects that trigger specific criteria for compliance with BCWMC- requirements and performance standards published in the BCWMC Requirements for Improvements and Development Proposals (as amended) (Requirements document).
-Requirements address:

-- Floodplains
+For non-linear projects, the BCWMC requirements follow the Minimal Impact Design Standards (MIDS) and were adopted by the Commission in conjunction with its 2025 Watershed Plan.
+BCWMC development requirements are a primary and critical function of the Commission that reduces the potentially harmful impacts of stormwater runoff.
+At a high level, requirements address: [incorporates policies 12, 13, 29, 31, 32, 34, 35, 36, 38, 42 - specific requirements are moved into requirements document and not included in body of plan for easier revisions in the future, if needed.]

+- Floodplains (e.g., minimum building elevations, floodplain storage standards, allowable uses in floodplains)

 - Stormwater rate control

-- Water quality
+- Water quality (including infiltration and pollutant removal requirements)

 - Erosion and sediment control

-- Lake, Stream, and Wetland impacts
+- Lake, Stream, and Wetland impacts (including stream and wetland buffer requirements)

 - Diversion of surface water runoff

 - Utility crossings and bridges

-• Modifications to the Bassett Creek tunnels
+- Modifications to the Bassett Creek tunnels

+- Groundwater quality and quantity